mynaparrot/plugNmeet-docs/blog/2025-10-28-no-code-video-conferencing-service-with-wordpress.md

 title: "How to Launch Your Own Video Conferencing Service with WordPress (No Code Required)"
 slug: no-code-video-conferencing-service-with-wordpress
 authors: [simon]
-tags: [wordpress, no-code, business, saas, monetization, white-label, plugin]
+tags: [wordpress, no-code, business, saas, monetization, white-label, plugin, video-conferencing, wordpress-video-conferencing]
 ---

 Have you ever dreamed of launching your own online service or "micro-SaaS," but felt blocked by the biggest hurdle: coding?
 You're not alone.
 The idea of building, managing, and scaling a software product is daunting.